Jython1415/csds391-pa2/README.md

 (B) Compute the MSE for two different settings of the weights.
 Hand-select these weights to give large and small errors.
 Plot both boundaries on the dataset.
 Only use the 2nd and 3rd iris classes.

-With all weights set to 0.0 (and bias set to 0.0), the MSE is 0.9167 With all weights set to 0.9 (and bias set to 0.0), the MSE is 0.6666
+With all weights set to 0.0 (and bias set to 0.0), the MSE is 0.2500 With all weights set to 0.9 (and bias set to 0.0), the MSE is 0.5000

+**Still have to add boundaries**

 (C) Give a mathematical derivation of the gradient of the objective function with respect to the weights.
 Use $ w_0 $ to represent the bias term.
 Show and explain each step.